ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofiler-sdk-roctx.rst

 Markers
 ========

 Markers are used to insert a marker in the code with a message.
-Creating markers help you see when a line of code is executed.
+Creating markers helps you see when a line of code is executed.

 Ranges
 =======

 Ranges are used to define the scope of code for instrumentation using enclosing API calls.
 A range is a programmer-defined task that has a well-defined start and end code scope.
-You can also refine the scope specified within a range using further nested ranges. ``rocprofv3`` also reports the timelines for these nested ranges.
+You can further refine the scope specified within a range using nested ranges. ``rocprofv3`` also reports the timelines for these nested ranges.

 These are the two types of ranges: